 You may also enjoy reading: Life without Plastic: Easy Tips for Everyone

 Utopia’s tip: Check out these healthy meal prep ideas and easily make flexible frozen dishes part of your weekly routine.
-Simply take your pre-made soup, chilli, vegetable fix etc. out of the freezer, thaw and you’ve got yourself a “meal-to-go”.
+Simply take your pre-made soup, chili, vegetable fix etc. out of the freezer, thaw and you’ve got yourself a “meal-to-go”.
 The added benefit of storing healthy meal prep dishes in the freezer is that you can decide on the fly – meals stored in the fridge only give you a couple days’ wiggle room.

 Some additional short-term solutions to storing food plastic-free in the freezer are unbleached butcher paper or waxed paper sheets or bags.
 Butcher paper doesn’t seal the food as well as wax layered paper does, but there’s nothing wrong with leaving your food wrapped in it as an initial layer.
 Just remember: One layer of butcher or waxed paper is good for short term freezes only (2-3 weeks at the most).
 For periods longer than this, wrap your frozen goods with another two to three layers.